victorojetokun24/Alt-School-CloudEngineering-LAMP-PROJECT/documentation.md

   # documentation for more information about their specific syntax and use.
   # config.vm.provision "shell", inline: <<-SHELL
   #   apt-get update -y
-  #   sudo apt install ansible -y
-  #   sudo apt install ansible-lint -y
   #   apt-get install -y apache2
   # SHELL
 end
 ```
 ### Booting up machines
-open up virtual box and and open two git bash terminal to acces the vagrant master amd vagrant slave. its required after configuring the vagrantfiles for both instances inside git bash that you validate the vagrantfile and boot up the vagrant image for both vagrant instances with the following commands:
+open up virtual box and and open two git bash terminal to acces the vagrant master (ubuntu) server instance amd vagrant slave (ubuntu) server instance. its required after configuring the vagrantfiles for both instances inside git bash that you validate the vagrantfile and boot up the vagrant image for both vagrant instances with the following commands:

 Master directory
 1. `vgrant validate`
 1. `Vagrant up`
 1. `vagrant ssh`

+To have ansibile installed on the master slave (ubuntu) server, the command as `sudo apt install ansible -y`, `ansible --version` to validate the version of ansible installed and `which ansible` to access the binary path where ansible is installed.
+Note: in the vagrantfille for the master ubuntu server, ansible has been provisioned to be installed when booting up the ubuntu image instances, so there wont be need to use the `sudo apt install ansible -y` to install ansible, `ansible --version` or `which ansible` could be use to validate if ansible has be installed.

 Slave directory
 1. `vagrant validate`